The largest birds in North America, both by weight and wingspan, are members of the crane family, which sounds like a trumpet.

 The largest birds in North America, such as the snowy owl, can measure up to three feet long.

-The adults are white with black-speckled feathers and yellow eyes, while juveniles are a mottled grey color.
+The adults are white with black-speckled feathers and yellow eyes, while juveniles are mottled grey.

 Snowy owls live year-round on both coasts and commonly reside along tundra edges.

-Hence, they’re known for their distinctive calls—which can carry more than three miles through snowstorms.
+Hence, they’re known for their distinctive calls—which can carry over three miles through snowstorms.

 They’re also vocal during courtship (the male will perch on high ground, like a rock outcropping or tree branch, and call loudly).